alienmind/phronex/README.md

 This project from my Next JS demo project https://github.com/new?template_name=nextjs-postgresql-tutorial&template_owner=alienmind that I implemented from scratch following the tutorial in https://nextjs.org/learn

-Plus some previous work also on a personal project here: https://github.com/alienmind/auditorium-web
+Plus some previous work where I started to work on reusable components, look here: https://github.com/alienmind/auditorium-web

-It's been scaffolded with:
-npx create-next-app@latest phronex --example "https://github.com/vercel/next-learn/tree/main/dashboard/starter-example" --use-pnpm
+This project has been scaffolded with: npx create-next-app@latest phronex --example "https://github.com/vercel/next-learn/tree/main/dashboard/starter-example" --use-pnpm

-## Shadcn for premade UI components
+## Notes on Shadcn for premade UI components
 I've been adding shadcn (https://ui.shadcn.com/) premade components to the project, together with tailwindcss (https://tailwindcss.com/) theming.
 These components are part of the code base althouth they have not been developed by me.
-It can be considered framework code, although what makes shadcn special is that the source code becomes part of the source code, which allows you to customize it (other than adjusting paths, it's vanilla code from the shadcn project)
+It can be considered framework code, although what makes shadcn special is that the source code becomes part of the source code, which allows you to customize it (other than adjusting paths, it's vanilla code from the shadcn project).

-Instal:
+Please note that this is exactly how shadcn intends to be used.

+Install:
   npx shadcn@latest init

 Successive UI components have been added under components/ui via: